skaltman/sfquickstarts-posit/analyze_data_with_python_using_posit_workbench_and_snowflake/analyze_data_with_r_using_posit_workbench_and_snowflake.md

 <img src="assets/posit_workbench/03-snowflake_login.png" style="width: 400px; height: auto;" />

-When you're successfully signed into Snowflake, the Snowflake button will turn blue and there will be a checkmark in the upper-left corner.
+When you're successfully signed in to Snowflake, the Snowflake button will turn blue and there will be a check mark in the upper-left corner.

 <img src="assets/posit_workbench/04-snowflake_login_success.png" style="width: 400px; height: auto;" />